Your Privacy is protected.

-Dr. Justin Marchegiani: Hey, there!
-It’s Dr. Justin Marchegiani and today’s talk is gonna be on Nutrition 101.
-We’re gonna go over what macronutrients and micronutrients are.
-We’re gonna show how to customize a diet according to you what your needs, goals, and desires are.
-So first things first, when we’re dialing our diet, there’s gotta be a couple of things that are in common across any way of eating.
-So we want out diet to be macronutrient agnostic.
-So in the paleosphere, right?
-You can go high-carb, low-carb, high-fat, low-fat, high-protein, low-protein.
-We just wanna make sure we fulfill these 3 criteria–nutrient-dense, low toxin, and anti-inflammatory.
-That’s really important if we’re nutrient-dense, anti-inflammatory, low toxin, we’re good to go.
+Today’s talk is going be on Nutrition 101.
+We’re going to go over what macronutrients and micronutrients are.
+We’re going to show how to customize a diet according to you what your needs, goals, and desires are.
+So first things first, when we’re dialing our diet, there’s got to be a couple of things that are in common across any way of eating.
+We want our diet to be macronutrient agnostic.
+In the paleosphere, you can go high-carb, low-carb, high-fat, low-fat, high-protein, low-protein.
+We just want to make sure we fulfill these 3 criteria: nutrient-dense, low toxin, and anti-inflammatory.
+That’s really important.
+If we’re nutrient-dense, anti-inflammatory, low toxin, we’re good to go.
 We can dial up carbs high or low based upon our metabolism.

 In-Depth Look at Macronutrients

-So again let’s look at macronutrients.
-We have three.
 We have protein, we have fat, and we have carbohydrate.
-You can see we have four calories in protein, four calories in carbs, 9 calories in fat.
-And what’s happened is in the fifties and sixties, fat was one of these macronutrients that was demonized because the higher amount of calories in there and one of the first thing we could measure in the blood was cholesterol.
-So it just made sense, right?
+You can see we have four calories in protein, 4 calories in carbs, 9 calories in fat.
+And what’s happened is in the 50’s and 60’s, fat was one of these macronutrients that was demonized because the higher amount of calories in there and one of the first thing we could measure in the blood was cholesterol.
+So it just made sense.
 Let’s demonize fat because we can actually see some of it in the blood and we know it has more calories.
 But what we come to find is that the hormonal effects of each one of these macronutrients is far different.
-We have protein.
-We have more of a hormonal effect of glucagon.
-We have fats.
-We have a more hormonal effect of peptide YY and ketones which are appetite suppressant.
-And then carbohydrate, we have more insulin.
-So it would tend to be the carbohydrates based on endocrinology that are driving fat gain because it’s the insulin’s opening opening the cell up.
-It’s taking a lot of the extra sugar that can’t be stored in the cell.
-It’s shuttling it to the liver and pumping it out as palmitic acid, which is a saturated fat and again, we can literally get fat by having too much carbohydrate and that tend to be what’s driving most of the obesity epidemic.
-So let’s break it down.
-We proteins, we have fats, and we have carbohydrates.

 The Protein Analysis